Under 5s with SEND

 Transition from early years to primary school for children with SEND - frequently asked questions

-There is a lot of information available but you will find the mainstream admissions guidance useful which you can read here.
-On pages 40-41 there is information about the processes if your child has special educational needs.
+There is a lot of information available but you will find it useful to read the mainstream Primary School Admissions Guide 2025-26.
+On pages 42-43 there is information about the processes if your child has special educational needs.

 Mainstream